paltalabs/defindex-distributor/README.md

 ## How it works

 1. The script reads a CSV with recipients and amounts per vault
-2. Groups by vault and splits into batches (to respect Soroban's instruction budget)
+2. Groups by vault and splits into batches (to respect Soroban's instruction limit)
 3. For each batch, calls the `distribute` contract which in a single transaction:
-   - Deposits the batch total into the vault
+   - Caller sends the total underlying amount to the distributor contract
-   - Receives minted dfTokens
+   - Distributor deposits the total amount in the vault and receives minted dfTokens
-   - Distributes them pro-rata to each recipient
+   - Distributes dfTokens pro-rata to each recipient
 4. Verifies balances before/after and generates incremental CSV + log files with the results

 ## Prerequisites